Bracera: The two mast gaff rigged Istrian bracera

-The three mast bracera from Rovinj-Rovigno
+The three mast bracera from Rovinj

-In the small Istrian fishing town Rovinj-Rovigno the bracera was also known as the braciera and is mentioned in variety of historic documents.
+In the small Istrian fishing town Rovinj the bracera was also known as the braciera and is mentioned in variety of historic documents.
 The Rovinj braciera shows that the braceras could bear up to three masts (two in the front/prow part of the ship: (1) the first one inclined towards the prow and (2)a lug-rigged in the middle; the third one (3) the bowsprit side by side with the sea).
 In an old magazine “L’Istria” (1846) by Casamia Carer, the Rovinj brasiera is portrayed as one of the most voluble witnesses of Rovinj's history.
 Even though the flat bottomed batana stayed the most recognizable Rovinj and Northern Adriatic boat, the braciera was important to the extent she was portrayed in the testimonial painting displayed in the St. Maria delle Grazie church in Rovinj.

 Braceras today

 The oldest surviving bracera "Roditelj" (eng.
 "The Parent")

 The "Roditelj" bracera is the oldest original preserved bracera on the Adriatic and is officially protected as cultural heritage of the Republic of Croatia.
 "Roditelj" was built back in 1907 in Piran, today Slovenia.
 She was built without any machining, entirely as a handwork of old craftsmen and made of quality oak.
 It was originally in service as a transport ship, transferring mostly stone.
 In mid 20th century she was given motor propulsion and thus became an 8 knots motor sailboat.
 She played an important role during the WW II when used for transfer of refugees from Dalmatian islands to Bari, Italy from where they would continue to El Shatt, Egypt.
 After the war, "Roditelj" continued its service as a transfer ship until 1982 when it became an attractive excursion boat.
 She was damaged in bombardment during the '90s war while docked in Dubrovnik after which she was renewed in Korčula shipyard.
 Today it is owned by a local Tourist Board with its home port being Supetar, a small town on the island of Brač.